-10 top tips for improving employee morale for better engagement & performance
+10 ways to improve employee morale for better engagement

-Between Coronavirus, lockdown, the possibility of redundancy and everything else that's gone on lately, it's fair to say that everyone's been a touch stressed out.
+It's fair to say that everyone's been a touch stressed out.
 Even in normal times, workplaces can be high-pressure environments.
 An important managerial skill is the ability to keep your team in a positive mood.
-So if you've ever wondered about improving employee morale, then wonder no more.
-We've got a list of ten great tips to point you in the right direction.
+So if you've ever wondered what to do to start improving employee morale, then look no further.

 - Offer encouragement and highlight employee success